metacartel/research/README.md

 ## Main activity

 **Goal:** Get rich as the first priority.
-While we would conduct ICOs to get rich, we know nothing about marketing n all that financial shit.
+While we would conduct ICOs to get rich, we know nothing about marketing n all that finance.
 Hence we plan to get rich through through cryptoeconomics and science. #BUIDLgang

 ![](https://i.imgur.com/YZ6a9pm.png)